Kray-G/kinx/doc/spec/spectest/README.md

     ## Subject...
     ### Subject 2...

-    Also don't have t o care about test here.
+    Also don't have to care about test here.
     ...

     ## Examples